-We were working through real life examples when… Joe gave a recount of one of his successful coaching sessions.
+We were working through real-life examples when… Joe gave a recount of one of his successful coaching sessions.

 It went something like this: “In my last field visit with one of my reps, I gave her feedback on her closing skills.
-I then began to give her a couple things she should work on and noted it on her field visit report”.
+I then began to give her a couple of things she should work on and noted it on her field visit report”.

 Ok so far so good.
 There is verbal and written feedback…

-The group thought that Joe did all the right things, he observed, asked questions and gave written and verbal feedback to close off the day with his rep. As I reflected on Joe’s example, I thought to myself… what is the likelihood that the next time Joe works with this rep that she would have taken this coaching session to heart and diligently worked on her closing skills?
+The group thought that Joe did all the right things, he observed, asked questions, and gave written and verbal feedback to close off the day with his rep. As I reflected on Joe’s example, I thought to myself… what is the likelihood that the next time Joe works with this rep that she would have taken this coaching session to heart and diligently worked on her closing skills?

-Based on my son’s grade four understanding of probability…he would say to me, “highly unlikely dad”.
+Based on my son’s grade, four understanding of probability…he would say to me, “highly unlikely dad.”

 The reason why I say that, is that Joe needs to make a fundamental mindset shift in his coaching to become a great coach.
 That mindset shift relates to the fundamental rule below:

 Rule #1: Unless there are self-awareness and recognition that there is a need to change… the likelihood of change is remote.

 I think you did an excellent job on your last field visit.
 However, your rep did not have the guts to tell you that she didn’t buy into what you were saying.
 You would have been much more impactful if you asked her to determine what area she needed to work on and let her tell you what she intends to do between now and your next field visit.